stormb0rn/Video-Grid-Player/README.md

 3. Turn on "Developer mode" on the top left
 4. Click "Load Unpacked" on the top right and choose the folder in step 1

 How did I develop it?
 Bolt.new for UI and Cursor for the rest.

+It's the first extension I build.